-Even though this article offers some insight to the symptoms of the disease, it is not meant to replace a doctor's advice.
+Even though this article offers some insight into the disease's symptoms, it is not meant to replace a doctor's advice.
 Nor is it an indication that your gout symptoms will be the same as mine.
 If you have an attack, you should see your doctor as soon as possible.

-My first attack of gout started off as more of an annoyance than any significant pain.
+My first gout attack started as more of an annoyance than any significant pain.
 It started on a Friday evening when the big toe on my right foot felt like it needed to "pop"—like cracking your knuckles.
-I tried to get it to pop, but when I could I took two Tynenols, and the irritation went away.
+I tried to get it to pop, but when I could, I took two Tylenol, and the irritation went away.
 I slept fine that evening, but the following day was not so pleasant.

-At this point, the pain had increased to a 6-7 level, and I was beginning to believe that I had broken the toe since I was unable to move it.
-But there was no reason to believe it was broken, since I had not injured it.
+At this point, the pain had increased to a 6-7 level, and I was beginning to believe that I had broken the toe since I could not move it.
+But there was no reason to believe it was broken since I had not injured it.
 The right side of the toe was also becoming extremely sensitive.
-It was reddish-pink, and the swelling was below the base of the toe by at least an inch.
+It was reddish pink, and the swelling was below the base of the toe by at least an inch.

 I knew my grandparents had suffered from gout—and I remembered hearing about the father in "Everybody Hates Chris" suffering from it, so I looked up the symptoms online.
-One of the ways of reducing the pain, an article said, was with Advil or any of the NSAIDs.
-Although I am not supposed to take them I took three, and it did reduce the pain down to a 2 or 3.
+An article said that one way to reduce the pain was with Advil or any of the NSAIDs.
+Although I am not supposed to take them, I took three, and it did reduce the pain down to a 2 or 3.
 It did not seem to have any impact on the swelling.

-Once I learned that gout is caused by a buildup of uric acid, I started drinking a lot of water and flavored water (Propel, tea, MIO, etc.).
-I also drastically cut back on my pop consumption since one study indicated there may be a connection gout and drinks that are sweetened with high fructose corn syrup.
+Once I learned that a buildup of uric acid causes gout, I started drinking a lot of water and flavored water (Propel, tea, MIO, etc.).
+I also drastically cut back on my pop consumption since one study indicated there might be a connection between gout and drinks that are sweetened with high fructose corn syrup.

 I slept okay that evening, but the pain did wake me up in the night.
-I started alternating Tynenol and Advil.
-By the time I went to bed I could not apply much pressure to the foot.
+I started alternating Tylenol and Advil.
+By the time I went to bed, I could not apply much pressure to the foot.

 The pain increased even more on the third day, hitting at least an 8 on a scale of 1-10.
-I could not walk easily since the foot couldn't handle any pressure.
-I also had to sit with the foot elevated, The more I sat without elevating the foot, the more painful the toe becomes.
+I could not walk easily since my foot couldn't handle any pressure.
+I also had to sit with my foot elevated.
+The more I sat without elevating my foot, the more painful the toe became.

 I had started icing the foot on day 2, and it did ease the pain somewhat.
-But by the third night even that was not helping.
-I was only able to sleep three or four hours that night due to the pain—and I kept an ice pack on my foot for most of the waking hours.
+But by the third night, even that was not helping.
+I was only able to sleep three or four hours that night due to the pain—and I kept an ice pack on my foot for most of my waking hours.
 I also tried massaging the toe, which did help some.

-Day 4 was when the pain peaked, probably because I was finally able to get a doctor appointment.
-The foot was swollen enough that I could not wear a shoe—I wore a shoe used when the foot is broken.
+Day 4 was when the pain peaked, probably because I was finally able to get a doctor's appointment.
+The foot was swollen enough that I could not wear a shoe—I wore a shoe used when the foot was broken.
 The doctor was able to see me early Monday morning and confirmed it was gout, but he ordered a blood test to double-check my uric acid level.
 He also gave me a seven-day supply of Prednisone, which I took three times a day (20mg).
-A few hours after the second dose I could tell a reduction of pain and swelling.
-One I started taking the Prednisone I quit the ibuprofen.
+A few hours after the second dose, I could tell a reduction of pain and swelling.
+Once I started taking the Prednisone, I quit the ibuprofen.